Ruptured Disk

 What are the symptoms of a ruptured disk?

-Back pain, numbness, tingling, and weakness in the arms or legs.
+May include back pain, numbness, tingling, weakness, or pain in the arms or legs.

 How is a ruptured disk diagnosed?

-Through physical exam, medical history, and imaging tests like MRI or CT scans.
+Usually through physical examination, medical history, and imaging tests such as MRI or CT scans.

 Can a ruptured disk be treated without surgery?